 - ISO/NP 20912, Testing methods for radio frequency identification [RFID] tyre tags.

-For an update on the ISO standards process please stay tuned for upcoming blog from Juho Partanen later this year.
+For an update on the ISO standards process, please stay tuned for an upcoming blog from Juho Partanen later this year.

 If you’d like to hear how Voyantic can enable you to perform tire RFID testing in your facility, just drop me a line - it will be my pleasure to walk you through the process!